mschn/wissl/api.md

 The only field that can be edited at the artist level is the artist name.

-This method will write the new metadata to the actual music file on the filesystem and update the DB synchronously: request might take up to a few minutes to complete.
+This method will write the new metadata to the actual music file on the filesystem and update the DB synchronously: request might take up to a few minutes to complete depending the number of files and disk performances.

 ### <a id="editalbum"></a>`/edit/album`
 * method: `POST`